King Kong Lives: Critical response

-Filmink called the movie "awful.
-There’s no sense of adventure or danger: the bulk of the film takes place in the USA, and the rampage of Kong is played for laughs (being whacked on the head by a golf ball, etc).
+FilmInk called the movie "awful.
+There's no sense of adventure or danger: the bulk of the film takes place in the USA, and the rampage of Kong is played for laughs (being whacked on the head by a golf ball, etc).
 The leads, Linda Hamilton and Brian Kerwin, could have been cut out of the film entirely.
 Who wants to see a King Kong movie where the apes are in love with each other and not a human?"

 Other media

 Video games

 Two official video games based on the film were developed and released only in Japan by Konami.
 They were titled King Kong 2: Ikari no Megaton Punch for the Famicom, and King Kong 2: Yomigaeru Densetsu for the MSX.
-The Famicom game totally discarded the human aspect of the story and players played as King Kong who has to travel around the globe fighting giant robots and certain military forces in order to save the female Kong.
+The Famicom game totally discarded the human aspect of the story and players played as King Kong who has to travel around the globe fighting giant robots and certain military forces in order to save Lady Kong.
 The game was designed as an action-adventure game with some science fiction concepts.
-The MSX version, on the other hand, plays from the perspective of Mitchell.
+The MSX version, on the other hand, plays from the perspective of Hank Mitchell.
 This version is a role-playing game.